imagej/imagej.github.io/_pages/update-sites/setup.md

 Adding an update site on your own server
 ----------------------------------------

 If you have an own server or web space with WebDAV, SFTP or SSH access, you can create a directory in that web space and initialize it as an update site, too.
-Just call the updater with {% include bc content='Help | Update'%} and click the *Manage update sites* button:
+Just call the updater with {% include bc path='Help | Update'%} and click the *Manage update sites* button:

 <img src="/media/Mamed-3.jpg" width="770"/>